BradoBrain/CombineLearning/README.md

 .collect(by: count) - operator that can get a number and putting items into an array until that number.
 It will continue to do this until pipeline finishes.

+.collect(by: time) - operator that gets a time interval.
+During the interval it adds the items to an array

 // Selecting

 // Specifying shedulers